Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment: Results

-\paragraph{Policy Behavior and Clinical Alignment} Action distribution heatmaps (Figure~\ref{fig:action_heatmaps}) further illustrate these differences.
-Clinician actions are concentrated in low-intensity treatments across severity strata, whereas the CN-PR policy exhibits more differentiated and severity-adaptive distributions.
-For lower-severity patients, the policy favors minimal intervention, while for higher-severity patients it shifts toward moderate fluid administration with selective vasopressor use, reflecting appropriate escalation of care.
+Action distribution heatmaps (Figure~\ref{fig:action_heatmaps}) further illustrate these differences.
+Clinician actions were concentrated in low-intensity treatments across severity strata, whereas the CN-PR policy exhibited more differentiated and severity-adaptive distributions.
+For lower-severity patients, the policy favored minimal intervention, while for higher-severity patients it shifted toward moderate fluid administration with selective vasopressor use, reflecting clinically plausible escalation of care.